-- Do read the user instructions carefully before using the appliance for the first time. - Do allow the oven to heat before using for the first time, in order to expel any smells before the introduction of food. - Do clean the appliance regularly.

-- Do remove spills as soon as they occur. - Do turn handles away from the front of the cooker so that they cannot be caught accidentally. - Do always use oven gloves when removing food shelves and trays from the oven. - Do check that controls are in the off position when finished. - Do not allow children near the cooker when in use.
+- Do read the user instructions carefully before using the appliance for the first time. - Do allow the oven to heat before using for the first time, in order to expel any smells before the introduction of food. - Do clean the appliance regularly. - Do remove spills as soon as they occur. - Do always use oven gloves when removing food shelves and trays from the oven. - Do check that controls are in the off position when finished. - Do not allow children near the cooker when in use.
 All outer surfaces will get hot when in use. - Do not allow fats or oils to build up in the oven trays or base. - Do not use abrasive cleaners or powders that will scratch the surfaces of the appliance. - Do not under any circumstances use the oven as a space heater. - Do not put heavy objects onto open grill and oven doors.